TusharParlikar/-Book-JavaScript/CHAPTERS/Chapter-02-JavaScript-Basics-and-Output.md

 // Change their text content
 myH1.textContent = "Welcome to JavaScript!";
 myP.textContent = "This text was changed using JavaScript!";

+// Output:
+// The page now displays:
+// "Welcome to JavaScript!" (in the h1)
+// "This text was changed using JavaScript!" (in the p)
 ```

 ### What Happens: